IRTF-HRPC/drafts/draft-guidelines.md

 - Freedom of assembly and association
 - Access to information

-### Anonymity

-Question(s): Does your protocol make use of persistent identifiers?
-Can it be done without them?
-Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 of that document?

-Explanation: Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
-Even though full anonymity is hard to achieve, it is a non-binary concept.
-Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
-Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.
-Anonymity is an inherent part of the right to freedom of opinion and expression and the right to privacy.
-Avoid adding identifiers, options or configurations that create or might lead to patterns or regularities that are not explicitly required by the protocol.

-If your protocol collects data and distributes it (see {{RFC6235}}), you should anonymize the data, but keep in mind that "anonymizing" data is notoriously hard.
-Do not think that just dropping the last byte of an IP address "anonymizes" data.
-If your protocol allows for identity management, there should be a clear barrier between the identities to ensure that they cannot (easily) be associated with each other.

-Often protocols expose personal data, it is important to consider ways to mitigate the obvious privacy impacts.
-A protocol that uses data that could help identify a sender (items of interest) should be protected from third parties.
-For instance, if one wants to hide the source/destination IP addresses of a packet, the use of IPsec in tunneling mode (e.g., inside a virtual private network) can be helpful to protect from third parties likely to eavesdrop packets exchanged between the tunnel endpoints.

-Example:  An example is DHCP where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.

-Impacts:

-- Right to non-discrimination
-- Right to political participation
-- Right to freedom of assembly and association
-- Right to security

 ### Remedy and Attribution

-Question(s): Can your protocol facilitate a negatively impacted party's right to legal remedy without disproportionately impacting other parties' human rights, especially their right to privacy?
+Question(s): Can your protocol facilitate a negatively impacted party's right to the appropriate remedy without disproportionately impacting other parties' human rights, especially their right to privacy?

-Explanation: Access to legal remedy is a human right that ensures that individuals whose rights have been violated can seek remedies through a judicial authority.
-Attribution (i.e. mechanisms in protocols or architectures that are designed to make communications or artifacts attributable to a certain computer or individual) can be a part of this, since it may allow law enforcement agencies to identify a possible violator.
+Explanation: Attribution (i.e. mechanisms in protocols or architectures that are designed to make communications or artifacts attributable to a certain computer or individual) may help victims of crimes in seeking appropriate remedy, or allow law enforcement agencies to identify a possible violator.
 However, attribution mechanisms may impede the exercise of the right to privacy.
 The Special Rapporteur for Freedom of Expression has also argued that anonymity is an inherent part of freedom of expression.
-[Kaye] Considering the adverse impact of attribution on the right to privacy and freedom of expression, attribution on an individual level may not be consistent with human rights.
-However, attribution to corporate entities, associations, and/or countries may not directly negatively impact human rights.
+[Kaye] Considering the adverse impact of attribution on the right to privacy and freedom of expression, enabling attribution on an individual level is probably not consistent with human rights.

 Impacts:

-- Right to legal remedy
+- Right to remedy
 - Right to security